AirTrunk opens Sydney hyperscale data centre

 The Sydney centre, in Huntingwood near Blacktown, will run its first loads within the next two months, with an initial 20 megawatts of capacity.

-The next phase of construction has already begun adding 10MW and as demand grows, the centre will reach total capacity of 80MW.
+The next phase of construction has already begun – which will add a further 10MW – and as demand grows, the centre will eventually reach total capacity of 80MW.
 When finished, the Sydney centre – which covers 64,000 square metre plot – will be home to 30 discrete data halls, each supporting up to 3MW of IT load.

 A second data centre in Melbourne will open “within weeks”, with 50MW capacity when complete.